Dishes, Bowls and Wine Rinsers

 Of course, this propensity ran alongside the existing insistence that variety was, indeed, the spice of life and it was standard practise to serve several different types of wine during the course of one meal – aperitifs, an appropriate wine to accompany the main course, dessert wines, a digestif and further post-prandial liqueurs.
 While it might be reasonable nowadays to expect that an entirely separate glass would be used for each, in the 18th century a degree of economy was applied, and rather than new glasses being presented for use with each wine, the facility to wash your glass between courses was made available instead, to ensure that residue from one variety did not taint the next to be served.
 A wine glass was a costly item and rinsers remained in use with the middle classes until the mid Victorian.
 Dining during the Regency became extravagant, with as many at forty dishes on a menu, served over five or six courses and all the dishes were bought to the table.
 Despite his huge credit line the Regent himself only provided three glasses per person, and they had to be rinsed to consume as many as twelve different wines, port, madeira being extremely popular, negus, ratafia and champagnes as one could manage.

 Having indulged in any number of the delightful comestibles set out for one’s enjoyment, there was the small matter of personal hygiene to be observed, and to this end the period also saw the advent of finger bowls, again judiciously placed within reach of each diner.
 As any Jane Austen fan will know fingers were still used to eat meat and fish.
-Finger bowls were often made from coloured glass for decorative effect, with blue, green and amber being the most commonly used hues.
+Finger bowls were often made from coloured glass, georgian cobalt blue glass, Bristol greenand blue and amethyst glass for decorative effect.